-When productizing Machine Learning Pipelines (e.g., TensorFlow Extended or Kubeflow) the capture (and access to) of metadata across the pipeline is a vital.
-Typically, each of the components of such ML pipeline produces/requires Metadata, for example:
+When machine learning pipelines are created, for example using TensorFlow Extended or Kubeflow, the capture of and access to metadata across the pipeline is vital.
+Typically, each component of such an ML pipeline produces or requires metadata, for example:

 - Data storage: size, location, creation date, checksum, ...

 - Feature Store (processed dataset): transformation, version, base datasets ...

 - Model Training: training/validation performance, training duration, ...